-“Mindfulness is the gentle effort of becoming fully engaged with the present moment without overreaction to or placing judgement on what is going on around us.”
+“Mindfulness is the gentle effort of becoming fully engaged with the present moment without overreaction to or placing judgment on what is going on around us.”

 In a dynamic work environment, the mind’s tendency to wander can make it easy to become distracted from the present task and moment.
 However, by practicing mindfulness regularly, employees and personnel can benefit from higher engagement and effectiveness with their work, reduced stress, added resilience to change, increased emotional intelligence and many other rewards.

 There are many techniques that can be approached from both an individual level and group level in the workplace.

 1. Ten Breaths Technique (Individuals & Groups)

 If you or your team are feeling overwhelmed with the work or tasks at hand, take a pause to catch your breath.

 - Completely detach from the tasks at hand - putting the pen, paper down, closing the laptop

 - Close your eyes if you feel comfortable